Miller-Motte College

-Miller-Motte College, formerly Miller-Motte Technical College, is a system of private for-profit technical colleges throughout the southeastern United States.
+Miller-Motte College, formerly Miller-Motte Technical College, is a university system of private for-profit technical colleges throughout the southeastern United States.
 Its parent company is Ancora Education.

 History

 1930s aerial view of downtown Wilmington.
 Motte Business College, then located near the intersection of 2nd and Princess streets, is at center.

 Miller-Motte was founded in 1916, in Wilmington, North Carolina, as a small training facility for courtroom stenographers.
 Over the years, the college established other campuses in Tennessee, North Carolina, South Carolina, Virginia, and Georgia.

 In 1998, the school was acquired by Delta Career Education Corporation It was sold to Ancora Education in 2018.